-This post presents a collection of Data Science related key terms with concise definitions ordered into separate topics.
-It takes time to familiarize with data science terminologies as these words may not be used in your routine.
-However, once you start reading about it and hearing about the terminologies, you will comprehend the importance of these terms in data science and eventually you’d be interested to know more.
-I, in this article, have grouped key data science terminologies into categories.
-Let’s now have a look at these sub-categories into which these terminologies are grouped into.
+This post presents a collection of Data Science related key terms with concise definitions.
+It is a known fact that familiarising with data science terminologies is time-consuming, as these words are not part of the routine.
+However, once you start studying and hearing about these terminologies, you will comprehend the importance of these terms in data science and eventually be interested to know more.
+I, in this article, presenting a bunch of key data science terminologies, grouped into various categories.
+Let’s now study these categories the terminologies in them, one by one in detail.

 - The Fundamentals of Data Science

 - Statistical Tools and Terminologies

 - Machine Learning Tools and Terminologies